RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Identity & Governance Ninja/Challenge 1 : Contoso User & Group Management.md

-• John will create a new Teams Site named “Marketing-VendorFiles” and must invite marketing vendor Ron (ron-testuser@outlook.com) user to participate in file sharing via tea.
+• John will create a new Teams Site named “Marketing-VendorFiles” and must invite marketing vendor Ron (ron-testuser@outlook.com) user to participate in file sharing via teams.